d-morrison/IntroStatActivities/_book/09-A14-inference-2cat_CI-Simulation.md

 3. In addition to estimating the difference in proportions for two categorical variables we can also find the relative risk, the ratio of conditional proportions.

-4. Increasing sample size will result in less sample-to-sample variability in statistics, which will result in a smaller standard error, and thus a narrower confidence interval.

-5. To create one simulated sample on the bootstrap distribution for a difference in sample proportions, label $n_1 + n_2$ cards with the outcomes for the original responses.
+4. To create one simulated sample on the bootstrap distribution for a difference in sample proportions, label $n_1 + n_2$ cards with the outcomes for the original responses.
 Keep groups separate and randomly draw with replacement $n_1$  times from group 1 and $n_2$ times from group 2.
 Calculate and plot the resampled difference in the proportion of successes.

 ### Additional notes